almaember1098/radonui/README.md

 it's using Babel standalone.
 Later, we will build ONE radon.js file, that will make the framework more easy-to-use.
-But currently, you need to include Babel standalone and all the files in the `radonjs` folder.
+But currently, you need to include Babel standalone and all the files in the `radonui` folder.
 That's it!
-And, alternatively, you can install it using `npm install radonjs`!
+And, alternatively, you can install it using `npm install radonui`!
+P.S. this is on the view-feature branch.